 What are your personal strengths and weaknesses in relation to this role?

-Trying to find out: Ability to understand yourself/self-awareness; honesty; ability to reflect;
+Trying to find out: Ability to understand yourself/self-awareness; honesty; ability to reflect.

 Good Answer: Quick answer, showing good reflection, clear thinking based on evidence previously gathered, and a realistic awareness of the job they have applied for.

-Poor Answer: An uconvincing answer which shows the opposite of the qualities present in a good answer.
+Poor Answer: An unconvincing answer which shows the opposite of the qualities present in a good answer.
 The information may not relate to the job or may be presented without any kind of evidence or example.

 Chapter 3: Time management